znorden17/Gift_List/TheList.md

 #### Crown Zenith

 If you can find a booster bundle (Walmart) then I'd do that.
 Otherwise, the more packs for the price, the better.
 ETBs are expensive and I wouldn't do those.
-But the Zacian Zamenzenta will give you more packs and they're *roughly* the same price
+But the Zacian Zamenzenta will give you more packs and they're *roughly* the same price.
+For 2023 Black Friday there were these $25 things from Walmart?
+That had a solid amount of packs, there was a Pikachu.
+I do not recall anymore.

 ##### Paradox Rift
 Definitely either individual packs or booster bundles.
-I wouldn't do the boxes.
+I wouldn't do the ETBs (Elite Trainer Boxes).
+I'll eventually have a list of singles I want from the set.

 ##### Pokemon 151
 Anyone's game here.
 If you can find a booster bundle, then for sure those.

 ### Singles
-Singles can be fond on Ebay or through https://www.tcgplayer.com/.
+Singles can be found on Ebay or through https://www.tcgplayer.com/.
 If you decide to go down the singles path, definitely grab near-mint because I'm in it for the pretty collectible art.

 When it comes to storing and wrapping: you're going to want to make sure it doesn't bend.
 Storing cards between card board and stuff?
 Always a good plan as long as there's a protective sleeve covering the card.
 Most shippers will keep things nice and clean for you.
 I would keep the cards like how they shipped them.
 ##### Tag Team Cards
-1. if you get any of these then you're officially my most favoritest person every.
+1. if you get any of these then you're officially my most favoritest person ever.
-2. they're all pricey, sooooo. $25 to one is fantastic and greatly appreciated.
+2. they're all pricey too. except for maybe the promo ones? those might be less pricey.
-3. I would try to avoid the rainbow ones or the ones that look like 3D models.
+3. I would try to avoid the rainbow ones ([example]([https://limitlesstcg.com/cards/CEC/214](https://limitlesstcg.com/cards/CEC/253)) or the ones that look like 3D models ([example](https://limitlesstcg.com/cards/CEC/214)).
 Definitely go for the pretty ones with the backgrounds. https://limitlesstcg.com/cards?q=type%3Apokemon+is%3Atag-team&unique=prints&show=all

 Some to note: Umbreon & Darkrai, Garchomp & Giratina, the legendary bird trio (the one that looks like stained glass?), Mew & Mewtwo (there's one that looks Mew is giving Mewtwo a headache), and Espeon & Deoxys (Deoxys has it's "arms" out and there's this setting sun?
 Explosion? thing?).